Honduras: La Alondra - March Pickings

 • Expect a super creamy milk chocolate hit here.
 A little shoulder of sultana gives way to a gentle peach and raspberry note on the aftertaste, but this one's all about that milk chocolate.

-This coffee comes from La Alondra, a family farm in the misty highlands of Lepaterique, Honduras - and we've managed to source something a bit special from them this year!
+This coffee comes from La Alondra, a family farm in the misty highlands of Lepaterique, Honduras – and we've managed to source something a bit special from them this year.
 We've got three lots from the same trees, same varietals, same washed processing, but picked a month apart.
-It's a rare chance to taste how timing shapes flavour.
-This is the March picking, we're also releasing January (all chocolate orange with a dried fruit sweetness) and March (creamy milk chocolate with a gentle fruit finish) this year, so you can follow the harvest and taste the difference for yourself.
+These are the March pickings – we've also released January (all chocolate orange with a dried fruit sweetness) and February (sticky toffee pudding richness with creamy caramel and hazelnut) this year, so you can follow the harvest and taste the difference for yourself.

 • Country: Honduras